adrianHards/chitter/README.md

 As a User
 So that I can post messages on Chitter as myself
 I want to be able to sign up, sign in to, and sign out of, Chitter

+YET TO IMPLEMENT

+As a User
+So that I can stay constantly tapped in to Chitter
+I want to receive an email if I am tagged in a Peep
 ```

 ## Schema